 And she hasn't looked back.
-In past few years Shanna has leapt from graduate to researcher to lab manager.
+In past few years Shanna has leapt from graduate to researcher to deputy laboratory manager.

 She also oversees lab operations including the ELISA virus-testing programme which involves a meticulous methodology that Shanna sums up as: "Grapevine leaves or canes come into the lab, and results come out stating whether a virus is present or not detected."

-Somewhere in her busy schedule she fits in her position as goalie for Ngatapa Women's Hockey team - her local club just down the road from the Rere farm where she grew up.
+Somewhere in her busy schedule she fits in her position as manager and goalie for Ngatapa Women's Hockey team - her local club just down the road from the Rere farm where she grew up.
 Added to that in 2017 Shanna completed the Horticulture NZ Leadership programme and won the New Zealand Plant Producers 2017 Young Achiever competition and has been selected on the highly regarded 2017 Horticulture NZ Leadership programme.

 0800 254 662